ohenley/Parasail-for-the-Impatient/README.md

 - You just got some headlines about ParaSail and ...
 OMG, I need to try it Right-Now!
 - Reference manuals gives you restless legs syndrome?
 - You are not afraid to have your hands dirty?
-- More often than not you like brain dead instructions
+- More often than not you appreciate 'cheatsheet' instructions
 - You ride a bike without a helmet...

 You are like me, an impatient.